Ash gourd juice daily morning for 30 days changed my skin and stomach health.

 But I was never inclined to try it.

-Then, my skin and gastric health had deteriorated during the lockdown because my physical activity had become zero.
+Then, my skin and gastric health deteriorated during the lockdown because my physical activity had become zero.

 I tried various products for my skin like home remedies and trial and error skin products, but nothing would show results.

 As far as my gastric health was concerned, I tried incorporating healthier things into my diet.

 Apple cider vinegar helped a little, but I stopped when I learned about the side effects.

 Learn more about apple cider vinegar side effects.

 Probiotic drinks like Kombucha were honestly too expensive to make into a daily ritual.

 Then, my friend suggested ash gourd juice and it popped up on my radar again.
 She said that it would act like a cure for both my issues.
 After going through a fair share of trial and errors, I thought that this was worth giving a shot.